LeonAaron/Portfolio/README.md

 <hr>

-This repository contains a collection of programming projects that were created as a way to improve and reinforce my computer science skill.
+This repository contains a collection of my personal programming projects.

 ## List of Scripts: